 GENERAL MOTORS PCV SYSTEM DEFECT EXPLAINED

-According to the firm’s research, the defect occurs in cold weather when the vehicle’s PCV system freezes, causing pressure to build up in the vehicle’s crankcase that breaks or pops out the rear main engine seal.
+According to the lawsuit, the defect occurs in cold weather when the vehicle’s PCV system freezes, causing pressure to build up in the vehicle’s crankcase that breaks or pops out the rear main engine seal.
 This can drain all oil from the vehicle and even cause total engine failure.

 WHAT DID GM KNOW?

-According to research, GM has known since at least 1985 of the PCV system’s vulnerability to cold weather and clogging, as it has repeatedly advised dealers (but not customers) on how to attempt to address the problem.
-Despite this track record, GM continues to conceal this defect from consumers at the point of sale, and continues to design, manufacture, distribute and sell hundreds of thousands of vehicles prone to this defect.
+According to the lawsuit, GM has known since at least 1985 of the PCV system’s vulnerability to cold weather and clogging, as it has repeatedly advised dealers (but not customers) on how to attempt to address the problem.
+Despite this, GM allegedly continues to conceal this defect from consumers at the point of sale, and continues to design, manufacture, distribute and sell hundreds of thousands of vehicles prone to this defect.

 HOW CAN A CLASS ACTION HELP?